 - While in-line skating or using Heelys, only skate on designated paths or rinks and not in the street.

-- Most accidents occur due to falls.
+- Most injuries occur due to falls.
 Inexperienced riders should only ride as fast as they can comfortably slow down, and they should practice falling on grass or other soft surfaces.
 Before riding, skateboarders should survey the riding terrain for obstacles such as potholes, rocks, or any debris.
+Protective wrist, elbow and kneepads should be worn.

 - Children should never ride skateboards or scooters in or near moving traffic.